kdgregory/log4j-aws-appenders/docs/client.md

 > **Beware:** the SDK validates this against an internal list of regions.
 Older SDKs do not support all regions.

-This configuration parameter can also be used to modify `clientEndpoint`: if both are specified, then the endpoint is configured to use the signature algorithm for the specified region.

 Example: